 Frederick Capitelli, through years of training, teaching and experience, has mastered the artistic language of music.

 Ken Burton started playing in high school, taking lessons and participating in clinics at the University of Montana.
 Burton was the lead drummer in the Polson High School Stage Band, playing swing and jazz, soloing and performing with the highest honors in statewide competitions.
 After high school, and music education at the U of M, Burton helped form the progressive rock band Papa Tuba, which covered artists from the Grateful Dead to Yes, Frank Zappa to Led Zeppelin, as well as many original tunes.
 Papa Tuba performed over a three state area, as well as outdoor festivals with over a thousand attendees (not a bad accomplishment for a drummer not yet 21 years old).

 Burton left Papa Tuba to move to Oregon, where helped form the Salem, Oregon band No Lies.
 After 15 years Burton moved back to Western Montana, where he started a retail music business and music school, and formed a band with some of his musically accomplished children, called the Noisy Boys.
 Also in western Montana Burton joined the blues band The Ruminators, featuring Doug Ruhman on guitar.

-In 2003 Burton moved to his current home in West Palm Beach, Florida, where he plays with the tribute act Simply Shania, the tribute Dreams, Promises and Time, and continues to play for multiple churches and music conferences from the Miami metro area in Florida to the Treasure Coast.
-Burton is also playing with the Yes Tribute Sound Chaser upon occasion.
+In 2003 Burton moved to his current home in West Palm Beach, Florida, where he plays with the tribute act Simply Shania, the Yes Tribute Sound Chaser, and the tribute Dreams, Promises and Time, and continues to play for multiple churches and music conferences from the Miami metro area in Florida to the Treasure Coast.